 • Confident enough to speak publicly about the change

 Other times, you might not be as certain.
 If you have multiple contenders or no one particularly stands out, you can conduct what’s called a sponsorship assessment.
+In short, this means analyzing each of your potential sponsors.

-Supporting Your Change Sponsors
+4. Continue to Support Your Change Sponsors

-• Providing behind-the-scenes assistance
+• Providing administrative and logistical assistance

 • Explaining the role and coaching the sponsor through it